thenaturalwill/pfsense-analytics/README.md

 _!!!
 IMPORTANT: Now we will stop the graylog service to proceed to eliminate the index through Cerebro._

-`#docker-compose stop graylog`
+`sudo docker-compose stop graylog`

 In Cerebro we stand on top of the index and unfold the options and select delete index.

 ![Content Pack](https://www.sysadminsdecuba.com/wp-content/uploads/2018/04/Delete-index-pfsense.png)

-We start the graylog service again and this will create the index with this template.
+We start the graylog service again and this will recreate the index with this template.

-`#docker-compose stop graylog`
+`sudo docker-compose start graylog`

 Pipelines